amatov/DataSetTracker/README.md

 ##### DataSet Tracker is an openCV-based motion tracking software with real-time camera control and analysis using background subtraction and a watershed algorithm to select image features for tracking, coupled with a Lucas-Kanade optical flow display and a statistical representation of the readout parameters.

-##### In the folder OpenCVvideo, I have uploadedthe image processing and feature segmentation results of my algorithm frame by frame.
+##### In the folder OpenCVvideo, I have uploaded the image processing and feature segmentation results of my algorithm frame by frame; some of the blobs look like missiles.

 ##### A demo of the beta version developed in the cross-platform game engine Unity and designed to run on personal computers, smartphones, and smart glasses hardware, and suitable for resource-constrained, on-the-fly computing in microscopes without internet connectivity can be viewed at https://vimeo.com/238144544/3ef8c6df4a
 ###### The video shows computer vision analysis of the motion of synthetic markers, which mimic live-cell fluorescent microscopy image sequences.
 Displacement vectors color-coding is used to show the angular direction as well as the speed of motion.
 A button selection allows changing the display preferences.